Liam1113/Liam1113/README.md

 ### Hi there

-I'm Liam, a middle school student working in computer science as a hobby.
+I'm Liam, I work in computer science as a hobby.
 I'm currently expanding in Python and HTML for full stack web development, I've worked with Lua in the past.
 I'm also working in Batch from time to time.

 #### Project Priorities
 * STEM Project (Web App)